 Here’s the central question: can you sue a doctor for misdiagnosis?
-Below, we answer this in detail, along with discussing other aspects of these lawsuits.
+Below, we answer this in detail and discuss other aspects of these lawsuits.

 What is Medical Malpractice?

-Medical Malpractice is a situation in which a doctor or health care professional breaches the standard of care in their field.
+Medical malpractice is when a doctor or health care professional breaches the standard of care in their field.
 Typically, the doctor cannot provide the required level of care to the patient, leading to problems such as misdiagnosis or delayed diagnosis.

-- Surgical mistakes result in severe damage to internal organs, such as removal of a healthy organ or dissecting cancerous tumor from the wrong site
+- Surgical mistakes result in severe damage to internal organs, such as the removal of a healthy organ or the dissection of a cancerous tumor from the wrong site

 - Surgery without an apparent necessity